Loreinator/Shuffle-Move/README.txt

 v0.3.46 - 2016-02-1
 	- Mega Evolutions can now have a different type than their base species
 	- Extra entries have been added for Charizard and Mewtwo to for allow their "X" Mega Evolutions
+	- Starting with Diancie, escalation stages will scale their health according to the level
 	- Updates for Mobile v1.5.3
 	- Updates for 3DS v1.2.32
 v0.3.45 - 2016-02-07